han-yaeger/yaeger-tutorial/README.md

     }
 ```

 Notice how the event handler receives a `Set<KeyCode>`.
-This Set will contain all the buttons that are
+This `Set` will contain all the buttons that are
-currently pressed.
-Depending on this, we set the motion of the Entity.
+currently being pressed.
+Depending on which buttons are in this `Set`, we set the motion of Hanny.

 ### Change the frame index depending on the direction of the Hanny
-We should still change the frame index depending on the direction of Hanny.
-For this a `DynamicSpriteEntity`
+We must still change the frame index depending on the direction of Hanny.
+For this, a `DynamicSpriteEntity`
 provides the method ` setCurrentFrameIndex(int)`.

 :computer: Set the correct frame index.
 Make sure only the left and right buttons change the direction in which
 Hanny seems to be swimming.

+### Make sure Hanny doesn't leave the Scene
+To ensure that Hanny remains on the Scene, we can use the interface `SceneBorderTouchingWatcher`, which provides
+an event handler that gets called whenever the Entity touches the border of the Scene.
+If we use the event handler
+to set Hannies speed to 0, we can prevent Hanny from leaving the Scene.
+Note that when Hanny is initially being placed
+on the Scene, we should make sure she doesn't touch the Scene Border, because that will lead to strange unwanted
+behaviour.

+:computer: Implement the interface `SceneBorderTouchingWatcher` and use the event handler to set Hannies
+speed to 0.

 ## Add interaction between Hanny and the Swordfish
 A standard feature of a game engine is collision detection.
-It is an algorithmically complex calculation that determines if any two
+It is an algorithmically complex calculation that
-entities occupy the same part of the screen.
+determines if any two Entities occupy the same part of the screen.
 If so, they have collided.

-Yaeger differentiates between entities that need to be notified about a collision (a Collided) and those that do not need to
+Yaeger differentiates between entities that need to be notified about a collision (a Collided), and those that do not need to
 be notified (a Collider).
 Thinks of this as a train and a fly.
-If they collide the train doesn't even notice it; the fly does
+If they collide, the train doesn't even notice it; the fly does
 (and dies).

-With this approach it is possible to minimize the number of entities that need to be checked for collisions every Game Loop.
-And
+With this approach, it is possible to minimize the number of entities that need to be checked for collisions every Game Loop.
-it enables a good Object Oriented approach to place the responsibility of handling a collision, at the right entity.
+And it also enables a good Object Oriented approach to place the responsibility of handling a collision at the right entity.

 ### Add collision detection for Hanny and the Swordfish
-There are several different algorithms for collision detection but Yaeger only supports the most simple implementation which is based
+There are several different algorithms for collision detection but Yaeger only supports the most simple implementation,
-on the BoundingBox of an entity.
-This method is called Axis Aligned Bounding Box (AABB) collision detection and is implemented through
+which is based on the Bounding Box of an Entity.
+This method is called Axis Aligned Bounding Box (AABB) collision detection
-the interfaces `AABBCollided` and `AABBCollider`.
+and is implemented through the interfaces `AABBCollided` and `AABBCollider`.

 > Besides the interface `AABBCollided` there is a more complex version `AABBSideAwareCollided`, which receives information
 > on which of its sides the collision has occurred.

-The Sworfish is a dangerous foe and each time Hanny collides with him, she will lose a lifepoint.
-At the start of the game Hanny
+The Sworfish is a dangerous foe and each time Hanny collides with him, she will lose a life point.
+At the start of the
-has ten of those and when she reaches zero, she dies and it is Game Over.
+game Hanny has ten of those and when she reaches zero, she dies, and it is Game Over.

 :computer: Add the correct interface to Hanny and the SwordFish.
-You do not need to implement the event handler, but for testing purposes
+You do not yet need to implement the event handler, but for
-you should add a `system.out.println("Collision!");`
+testing purposes you should add a `system.out.println("Collision!");`

 :arrow_forward: Start the game and test if the collision has been detected.

 ### Let Hanny respawn after a collision with the SwordFish
-Because Hanny is the one that needs to know if she has collided with the SwordFish, she will be the one that implements
+Because Hanny is the one who needs to know if she has collided with the SwordFish, she will be the one who implements
 `AABBCollided`.
-We are going to use the event handler to let Hanny respawn at a different location, using her `setOriginX()` and
+We are going to use the event handler to let Hanny respawn at a different location, using her `setOriginX()`
-`setOriginY()` methods.
+and `setOriginY()` methods.

 :computer: Use the following event handler to let Hanny respawn at a random location:
 ```java